 CCB's X-ray Laboratory provides access to state-of-the-art equipment and technologies, hosts a crystallography course and X-ray diffraction application training, and offers advice and technical assistance in crystal growth, data collection, and small-molecule crystal structure determination.

-Small Molecule Single Crystal Diffraction
+Small-Molecule Single Crystal Diffraction

 - Charge density work, including ultra-high resolution, ultra-low temperature data collection, multipole refinement, and charge density analysis combined with theoretical calculations.

-- Photo-crystallography in exploring molecular meta-stable states.
+- Photocrystallography in exploring molecular meta-stable states.
 The determination of molecular motions in the crystal is based on difference maps and disorder model refinements.

 - Structural studies at different temperature: from ~10 K (Helium temperature) to 400 K.

-X-Ray Diffraction for Thin Film and Powder Samples
+X-ray Diffraction for Thin Film and Powder Samples

-The D8 DISCOVER with DAVINCI Design is equipped with both a zero/one-dimensional LynxEye detector and a two-dimensional VÅNTEC-500 detector.
+And a D8 DISCOVER with DAVINCI Design X-ray powder diffractometer equipped with a zero/one-dimensional LynxEye detector and a two-dimensional VÅNTEC-500 detector.

-- Qualitative and quantitative phase analysis by using Bragg-Brentano focusing with LynxEye geometry.
+- Qualitative and quantitative phase analysis by using Bragg-Brentano focusing with LynxEye geometry;

 - Stress measurement, texture analysis and non-destructive phase identification on the sample with even only 0.5 mm diameter area by using 2D X-ray diffraction (XRD2) with VÅNTEC-500 geometry.